dnsimple/dnsimple-support/content/articles/secondary-dns-provider-easy-dns.markdown

 ![DNSimple configuration is successful](/files/easy-dns-ready-to-configure.png)

-From the *DNS settings* tab, you'll tell EasyDNS the primary name server, in this case it's DNSimple.
+From the *DNS settings* tab, you'll tell EasyDNS the primary name server.
+In this case, it's DNSimple.
 Click on *primary NS*.

 ![DNSimple configuration is successful](/files/easy-dns-domain-admin.png)